Life-Size: Music

-George Blondheim and Mark Rosman wrote a song titled "Be a Star" that Tyra Banks sings at a business party.
-The song is the theme song for the film, and was also reprised at the end of the film.
+Rosman also revealed part of the reason why the theme song was called "Be a Star" was because the doll was originally named Star in the script, but the filmmakers were legally required to change it due to copyright issues as toy companies were developing a doll with the same name.
 Two songs by the Irish girl group B*Witched were used in the film: "C'est la Vie" and "Rollercoaster".
-A song from Nobody's Angel's debut album, "Keep Me Away", was used near the end of the film.
+A song from American girl group Nobody's Angel's debut album, "Keep Me Away", was used near the end of the film.